Collin County Psychedelic Mushroom Possession Attorneys

 There are two types of possession, however.
 If the police find you with psychedelic mushrooms in your pocket, this is an example of actual possession.
 In this case, you had drugs on your person.
-In contrast, constructive possession means that even though law enforcement did not find the drugs physically on you, they were still in a place that you had access and control over (e.g. your car’s trunk).
+In contrast, constructive possession means that even though law enforcement did not find the drugs physically on you.
+But they were still in a place you could access (e.g., your car’s trunk).

 Constructive possession charges are generally easier to defend since you may be able to argue that the drugs were not yours.

 What are the differences between psychedelic mushroom distribution, trafficking, and possession charges?